🕵️♂️ Breach Village

 This track is based on a fictionalized scenario involving websites in Puerto Rico.
 This is not a government-sponsored event, and the scenario is meant purely for educational purposes.

-That said, the techniques you'll learn are very real.
-You'll discover how:
+That said, the techniques you will learn are very real.
+You will discover how:

 - Sensitive information can accidentally appear on public websites.